KaiHiwatari8/engl393spring2021/README.md

 ### C. Program the bot

 Now is the time to program out bot.
-In the `npm init` step, if you have `index.js` as `entry point`, then create a `index.js` file in the current directory.
+In the `npm init` step, if you have `index.js` as `entry point`, then create a `index.js` file in the same directory as you ran step 2 in.
 If you have chosen some other file, create a new `.js` with that name.
 Now, the tutorial will guide you line-by-line through the code, assuming the file is named `index.js`.

 1. Open `index.js` in a text editor.